freeCodeCamp/freeCodeCamp/guide/english/xml/index.md

    * Verbose and cumbersome syntax
    * Highly inefficient storage

-In Computer Language, eXtensible Markup Language(XML) is that which defines a set or block of Rules which are later used for Encoding documents in such a Format which is both Machine and Human Readable.
+As a markup language, Extensible Markup Language(XML) defines a set or block of rules which are later used for encoding documents in a format which is both machine and human-readable.

-There is a main thing between XML and HTML which makes them different from each other.
-It is that XML was designed to carry a particular information and focuses on that informaion only.
-And HTML focuses on displaying that particular Information like design and all these stuff regarding the information.
+The main difference between XML and HTML is that XML was designed to store and transport information (data) and focuses on that information only.

+HTML was designed to display information and focuses on how this information is presented or looks.

-Also XML does not uses a predefined tags as used by HTML.
-It uses user defined tags.
+Also XML does not use predefined tags like those used by HTML.
+The author defines the tags used in an XML document.

 The following are areas that can be simiplified with XML:
-1. data sharing
+1. Data sharing
-2. data transport
+2. Data transport
-3. platform changes
+3. Platform changes
-4. data availability
+4. Data availability

-And it's main achievement was that it became a W3C Recommendation as early as in February 1998.
+XML became a W3C Recommendation as early as February 1998.

 ### More information